databricks-solutions/caspers-kitchens/docs/_posts/2024-10-10-cooking-with-databricks.md

 5. **Refund app:** a Databricks App backed by Lakebase that allows a human reviewer to confirm or reject the agent’s refund suggestions.

-You can even select to run only the stages you need, in case you're working on only a single part of the demo universe.
-This is a pretty significant feature that emerged as we forced ourselves to dogfood and stick to a Databricks only approach.
+Because we're using tasks (within Databricks Jobs), you can even use the native UI to select to run **only the stages you need**, in case you're working on only a single part of the demo universe.
+This is a pretty significant feature that emerged as we forced ourselves to dogfood and stick to a Databricks only approach - something we couldn't quite achieve if we had stuck to Terraform, for example.

 ## Where it’s going